 Much like meerkats, travellers tend to group together to protect each other from the big, scary outside world.
 Likeminded people are drawn to each other, and there’s nothing wrong with socialising with a fellow countryman when you’re abroad.
 Sometimes, though, this risks putting a barrier between you and the world around you and creating your own “Little England” – or America, Spain, Brazil, etc. – wherever you go.
 Taking a second to break that barrier and learn a little about the people in other countries and their views is important if you want to understand the world properly.
-So, we’re interviewing people in the places we visit to understand life according to locals around the world.
-We’re exploring perceptions, values, culture, politics and delicacies as we travel throughout Eurasia and further afield, using a specially tailored interview format that will demonstrate how these shift as we move from region to region.
+So, I’m interviewing people in the places I visit to understand life according to locals around the world.
+I’m exploring perceptions, values, culture, politics and delicacies as we travel throughout Eurasia and further afield, using a specially tailored interview format that will demonstrate how these shift as I move from region to region.

 What is the Arctic to Asia Cycle Tour?

 Going travelling and only visiting cities is a little like going on a food holiday and only tasting cakes.
 Sure, they vary, but they share a lot of basic components.
 So what’s the best way to visit some of those harder-to-reach places in rural Ukraine, say?
-It seemed to us that cycling forces you to stop in some of the more obscure parts of the countryside whilst keeping off the beaten track and allowing you to see a side of some countries that not many travellers get to appreciate.
-So with no cycle touring experience, we embarked on a cycling trip from Tromsø in Northern Norway to Baku, Azerbaijan, all whilst running “The Place, The Person, The Plate.”
+It seemed to me that cycling forces you to stop in some of the more obscure parts of the countryside whilst keeping off the beaten track and allowing you to see a side of some countries that not many travellers get to appreciate.
+So with no cycle touring experience, I embarked on a cycling trip from Tromsø in Northern Norway to Baku, Azerbaijan, all whilst running “The Place, The Person, The Plate.”
 We’ve been documenting our experiences – the good and the bad – and hope to make it home in one piece.

 I come from a suburb of Chicago, Illinois, called Buffalo Grove where there sadly haven’t been any actual buffalo since the 19th century.
 I’m in the process of completing my undergraduate degree in social work before getting my masters to become a clinical therapist.
 In the meantime, I spend my time running, writing, and now traveling!